linkedin/performance-quality-models/README.md

 Having said that, we plan to include real time network measurements as inputs to the model in the future to further improve its accuracy.

-**2. I’m new to ML and not sure if Linkedin’s PQM models would work for my company’s problems.
+**2. I’m new to ML and not sure if Linkedin’s PQMs would work for my company’s problems.
 How can I quickly verify this?**

-PQM models, though trained on LinkedIn data, capture users’ devices and network conditions all around the world.
+PQMs, though trained on LinkedIn data, capture users’ devices and network conditions all around the world.
 As we did not use any crucial and private information to LinkedIn to either train or test them, we believe the models captured the general network and device characteristics of users.
 These characteristics would not change much whether a user visits linkedin.com or medium.com on the same device and from the same place.
 Just like any 3rd party software, give it a try on your own data, check its performance and report any problems in the issue tab.
 It is very simple to try these models.
 Please see “how to use” sections of each model for more information.

 If you wish to customize the model, techniques like transfer learning can be used.
 With transfer learning, you can further fine tune and retrain the model on your own performance datasets.
 As the model already has a general sense of performance, fine tuning wouldn’t need a lot of data of training infrastructure.